|See the world (and its fossils) with UCMP's field notes.

 Emily Orzechowski will also be joining the Finnegan Lab.
 She completed her undergraduate degree at the College of William & Mary and plans to work on Plio-Pleistocene molluscan fauna of the west coast of North America.

-Jun Lim completed his Master degree at Imperial College London will join the Marshall Lab.
+Jun Lim completed his Masters degree at Imperial College, London, and will join the Marshall Lab.

 HOME | SEARCH | GLOSSARY | SITE MAP | FREQUENTLY-ASKED QUESTIONS